 Your GP will ask you about anything you think may have caused your itchy skin, as well as any other symptoms you may have.
 They’ll examine the area and may wipe a cotton bud over it to send for testing.

-In some cases, your GP may arrange for you to have some blood tests to check your liver, kidneys, thyroid, and iron levels.
-They may also suggest you have a fasting blood glucose test (to check for diabetes).
+In some cases, your GP may arrange for you to have some blood tests to check your iron levels and the health of your kidneys, liver and thyroid.

 In some cases, they may refer you to see a consultant dermatologist who specialises in diagnosing and treating skin conditions.